shenhavmor10/pwninit_script/README.md

 1. Firsly download the real pwninit script from - https://github.com/io12/pwninit
 2. clone the repo or just take the file itself and place it somewhere.
 3. in the script itself change those values : <pwninit> to the path to your pwninit exe and <pwninit_patched> to the path to your pwninit_patched exe.
+4. if you want your own template file you can do that aswell by changing <template_path>
-4. for the guys that want to use the script with one write in the terminal from anywhere of "pwninit.sh" just take the bash script and place in the /usr/local/bin folder
+5. for the guys that want to use the script with one write in the terminal from anywhere of "pwninit.sh" just take the bash script and place in the /usr/local/bin folder